invoke-ai/InvokeAI/docs/installation/INSTALL_TROUBLESHOOTING.md

 MALLOC_MMAP_THRESHOLD_=1048576
 ```

+!!! warning "Speed vs Memory Tradeoff"

+    Your generations may be slower overall when setting this environment variable.

 !!! info "Possibly dependent on `libc` implementation"

     It's not known if this issue occurs with other `libc` implementations such as `musl`.